-Pavement Whispers: Catalina, a rooftop restaurant and bar boasting skyline views, is coming to South Brisbane
+Catalina, a beach-club-inspired restaurant boasting skyline views, opens in South Brisbane

 The Stumble Guide is our comprehensive Brisbane dining guide with more than 2400 places to eat, drink, shop and play.